Sunday, April 6, 2014 - 12 Noon

 Click here for a map and more information on the Spring meeting.

-Volunteers get free parking and admission to the fair.
+Volunteers get free parking, a free lunch and free admission to the fair.

-The 104th Annual Meeting of the Northern Nut Growers Association will be held at Michigan State University in
+The 105th Annual Meeting of the Northern Nut Growers Association will be held at Oregon State University in

 Check back for more information in the coming months.